-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The internal doors are flush faced hollow core units.
-The skirting boards and door surrounds are timber.
-The staircase is timber.
-The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.
-Chimney breasts and fireplaces None.
+The kitchen fittings consist of floor and wall mounted units with a

+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+It is understood that a fireplace/chimney was an original feature of the building however, the fireplace has been boarded over/bricked up and the surround removed and is no longer operational.
 Internal decorations Visually inspected.
-The ceilings and walls are painted and papered.
-The internal joinery is painted.
-The kitchen and bathroom are finished with tiles.
+The ceilings, walls and internal joinery are painted.
+The bathroom is finished with tiles.
 Cellars None.
-Conuis Notic.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is installed.
-The meter and consumer unit are located in the cupboard in the entrance vestibule.
-The system is of a dated design containing rewireable fuses.
-The switch and socket outlets are a mixture of chrome and plastic.
+The meter and consumer unit are located in the hallway cupboard.
+The system appears to be of a 13 amp type and design.
+The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is supplied from the mains.
-The meter is located in an external meter box located in the entrance vestibule cupboard.
+The meter is located in an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is supplied from the mains.
-The bathroom contains a bath with an electric shower over, wash hand basin and w.c.
+The bathroom contains a bath with an electric shower overhead, wash hand basin and w.c.
 The visible pipework is a mixture of copper and plastic.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the kitchen.
+The property is centrally heated by means of a gas fired system, comprising a condensing combination boiler located in the external under stair store.
 Heating to the rooms is provided by water filled radiators.
 The system is of a type designed to provide instantaneous hot water upon demand.

+Drainage

-Drainage Drainage covers etc were not lifted.
+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 Mains drainage is understood to be connected.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-The property has smoke detectors and a carbon monoxide alarm.
+The property has smoke detectors.